JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 ### 2.2.1 Asynchronous Procedure Call (APC) Object

-An Asynchronous Procedure Call (APC) object provides the capability to break into the execution of a specified thread and cause a procedure to be called in a specified processor mode.
+An *Asynchronous Procedure Call* (APC) object provides the capability to break into the execution of a specified thread and cause a procedure to be called in a specified processor mode.
 Software running in kernel mode can only be interrupted to execute asynchronous procedures in kernel mode, whereas software running in user mode can be interrupted to execute asynchronous procedures in both user and kernel mode.

-An asynchronous procedure call occurs in the context of a specified thread and is triggered by a software interrupt at APC_LEVEL.
+An asynchronous procedure call occurs in the context of a specified thread and is triggered by a software interrupt at `APC_LEVEL`.

 There are two types of APC objects:

-	1. Special
+1. *Special*
-	2. Normal
+2. *Normal*

-Special APC objects cause the execution of a thread to be interrupted to execute a procedure in kernel mode at IRQL APC_LEVEL.
+Special APC objects cause the execution of a thread to be interrupted to execute a procedure in kernel mode at IRQL `APC_LEVEL`.
 Special APC objects can break into the execution of a thread at any time the thread is executing at IRQL 0.

 Ordinarily, special APC procedures perform a minimal amount of work and return immediately to the APC dispatcher without calling any external procedures.
-However, if code running as part of a special APC procedure acquires a mutex that is also acquired by code outside the special APC procedure, then the code outside the special APC procedure must explicitly raise IRQL to APC_LEVEL when it wants to acquire the mutex.
+However, if code running as part of a special APC procedure acquires a mutex that is also acquired by code outside the special APC procedure, then the code outside the special APC procedure must explicitly raise IRQL to `APC_LEVEL` when it wants to acquire the mutex.

 This convention is required to prevent the special APC procedure from acquiring the mutex at an inappropriate time, which can happen if the thread that receives the special APC already owns the mutex when the special APC procedure is executed.

 During the execution of a special APC procedure, page faults can be taken and all the kernel services are available.
 However, system services are not available, and care must be taken to ensure that any executive services that are used can be safely called.

-Normal APC objects cause the execution of a thread to be interrupted to execute a procedure in kernel mode at IRQL APC_LEVEL and, in addition, a procedure in either kernel or user mode at IRQL 0.
+Normal APC objects cause the execution of a thread to be interrupted to execute a procedure in kernel mode at IRQL `APC_LEVEL` and, in addition, a procedure in either kernel or user mode at IRQL 0.
 The first procedure (executed in kernel mode) is called just prior to calling the second procedure in the specified mode, and must adhere to the conventions for special APC procedures.

 Normal APC objects can only break into the execution of a thread when the thread is executing at IRQL 0 and a normal APC for the specified mode is not already active.

 While a normal APC is active for kernel mode, further normal APCs are software disabled until the active APC completes.
-The delivery of normal APCs for kernel mode is also implicitly disabled while a thread owns one or more mutexes (i.e, the thread does not have to explicitly raise IRQL to APC_LEVEL in order to synchronize with normal APC procedures).
+The delivery of normal APCs for kernel mode is also implicitly disabled while a thread owns one or more mutexes (i.e, the thread does not have to explicitly raise IRQL to `APC_LEVEL` in order to synchronize with normal APC procedures).

 Normal user mode APCs are only delivered when the subject thread is alertable.
-This occurs when a thread waits user-mode alertable and when the thread calls KeTestAlertThread.
+This occurs when a thread waits user-mode alertable and when the thread calls *KeTestAlertThread*.

 While a normal APC is active for user mode, further normal APCs for user mode are software disabled by the alert mechanism.
-Upon completion of a normal APC in user mode, KeTestAlertThread is automatically called, which enables the delivery of another user mode APC.
+Upon completion of a normal APC in user mode, *KeTestAlertThread* is automatically called, which enables the delivery of another user mode APC.
 Thus, once a thread is user-mode alertable and an APC is delivered, further APCs are delivered one after the other until there are no APCs remaining in the user-mode APC queue.

 During the execution of a normal APC procedure, all system operations are available and page faults can be taken.

 Programming interfaces that support the APC object include:

-KeInitializeApc - Initialize an APC object KeFlushQueueApc - Flush all APC objects from APC queue KeInsertQueueApc - Insert APC object into APC queue KeRemoveQueueApc - Remove APC object from APC queue
+- **KeInitializeApc** - Initialize an APC object
+- **KeFlushQueueApc** - Flush all APC objects from APC queue
+- **KeInsertQueueApc** - Insert APC object into APC queue
+- **KeRemoveQueueApc** - Remove APC object from APC queue

 #### 2.2.1.1 Initialize APC

-An APC object can be initialized with the KeInitializeApc function:
+An APC object can be initialized with the **KeInitializeApc** function:

 ```
 VOID